shaury-a/GPT2_from_scratch/README.md

 GPT2_scratch_train/final_output.txt - This contains output after training GPT-2 model from scratch (less parameter count) on single collab GPU free-tier after 30 minutes of training.

-This code is inspire by Andrej Karpathy.
+This code is inspired by Andrej Karpathy.